Yapleu

 Yapleu is a town in western Ivory Coast.
 It is a sub-prefecture of Man Department in Tonkpi Region, Montagnes District.

-Yapleu was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Yapleu was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

-In 2014, the population of the sub-prefecture of Yapleu was 7,735.

 In 2014, the population of the sub-prefecture of Yapleu was 7,735.

 Villages

 The only two villages of the sub-prefecture of Yapleu and their population in 2014 are: